leonawicz/tabr/README.md

 As a brief example, recreate the tablature shown in the image above (minus the R logo).
 Here are the steps.

-  - Define a musical phrase with `phrase` or the shorthand alias `p`.
+- Define a musical phrase with `phrase()` or the shorthand alias `p()`.
-  - Add the phrase to a `track`.
+- Add the phrase to a `track()`.
-  - Add the track to a `score`.
+- Add the track to a `score()`.
-  - Render the score to pdf with `tab`.
+- Render the score to pdf with `tab()` or another `render_*` function.

 The code is shown below, but first some context.

 ### Constructing a musical phrase

-The term phrase here simply means any arbitrary piece of musical structure you string together. `phrase` takes three main arguments when building a phrase from its component parts.
+The term phrase here simply means any arbitrary piece of musical structure you string together. `phrase()` takes three main arguments when building a phrase from its component parts.
 The first gives pitches (or rests) separated in time by spaces.
 For chords, remove spaces to indicate simultaneous notes.
 For example, a rest followed by a sequence of pitches might be `notes = "r a, c f d a f"`.

 `info` is note metadata such as duration.
 Whole notes are given by 1, half notes by 2, quarter notes 4, and so on, e.g., `info = "4 8 8 8 8 8 8"` (or shorten to `info = "4 8*6"`).
-This example does not
+This example
-require additional information such as dotted notes, staccato notes, ties/slurs, slides, bends, hammer ons and pull offs, etc.
+does not require additional information such as dotted notes, staccato notes, ties/slurs, slides, bends, hammer ons and pull offs, etc.

 The third argument, `string` only applies to fretted string instruments and is always optional.
 Providing this information in conjunction with